 To meet the new EU MDR compliance vision, organizations will need to take a structured and well-managed approach to assess product portfolios and upgrade quality systems.
 Medical device houses should be building a robust business and strong project management capabilities with effective cross-functional stakeholder management.

-For example, the regulation requires shifting from several quality management systems (QMS) to one overarching QMS implemented systematically throughout the life cycle of a device.
+For example, the regulation requires shifting from several quality management systems (QMS) to one overarching QMS implemented systematically throughout the life cycle.

 Upgrading quality systems to the new regulatory environment may require significant investment.
 As well as increased senior management involvement in both the upgrade process and ongoing management of the QMS.

-This will involve a multilevel approach: high-level impact assessment; planning; implementation and organizational alignment; and communication and benefits realization.
-Putting such systems in place provide an opportunity to go beyond compliance and make decisions on a company’s current portfolio of products.
+This will involve a multilevel approach: high-level impact assessment, planning, implementation, organizational alignment, and communication and benefits realization.
+Putting such systems in place provides an opportunity to go beyond compliance and decide on a company’s current product portfolio.

 The focus on transparency and the exchange of data makes conforming to these new regulations a challenge.
 Medical device manufacturers will need to start eliminating silos and implementing technology that provides an unbroken chain of data for better visibility.

 C-suite leadership must be fully aware of and support the changes the EU MDR compliance will necessitate.
-When approached strategically, EU MDR/IVDR implementation can harnesses technology to improve the safety and efficacy of medical devices.
+When approached strategically, EU MDR/IVDR implementation can harness technology to improve medical devices’ safety and efficacy.